 All students in Gr.
-5-8 are expected to maintain an acceptable grade point average.
-The minimum GPA is 2.0.
-Should a student's average fall below this level or should the student receive an "F" in any core subject (Language Arts, Social Studies, Math, Science or Religion), he or she will be placed on academic probation for the following trimester.
+5-8 are expected to maintain overall acceptable scores.
+The minimum overall average is 2.0.
+Should a student's average fall below this level or should the student receive an 1.0 in any core subject (Language Arts, Social Studies, Math, Science or Religion), the student will be placed on academic probation for the following trimester.
 (Note: In special circumstances, a student in Gr.
 3 or 4 may also be placed on academic probation.)